MarkP88/racket-coin/README.md

-Scheme-Coin v1.0 by Boro Sitnikovski
+Racket-Coin v1.0 by Boro Sitnikovski
 ====================================
-To clone me: Write `git clone git@github.com:bor0/scheme-coin.git`.
+To clone me: Write `git clone git@github.com:bor0/racket-coin.git`.

 You can run [DrRacket](https://racket-lang.org/) with `main.rkt`.
 Otherwise, for command line, first install dependencies by writing `make deps` and then run `make` or `make run`.